 About the School Travel Awards

-Organised by School Travel Organiser magazine, it’s an important initiative celebrating learning outside the classroom, that raises the profile and highlights the importance of school trips for children - with exciting opportunities for schools to also win big prizes.
+Organised by School Travel Organiser magazine, it’s an important annual initiative celebrating learning outside the classroom, that raises the profile and highlights the importance of school trips for children - with exciting opportunities for schools to also win big prizes.

 To find out more click to schooltravelorganiser.com/awards.